Parents and pupils who assault teachers will face tougher sentences under government plans to clamp down on violent crimes.

-The tougher sanctions have been welcomed by the NASUWT, Britain's second-biggest teaching union, which estimates from its surveys that a teacher is attacked every seven minutes.
+The sanctions have been welcomed by the NASUWT, Britain's second biggest teaching union, which estimates that a teacher is attacked every seven minutes.

-Chris Keates, general secretary, said: "Stiffer penalties not only send out a powerful warning to would-be assailants but give a strong message to teachers and headteachers that they have the Government's backing in maintaining order and discipline."
+Chris Keates, general secretary, said: "Stiffer penalties not only send out a powerful warning to would-be assailants but give a strong message to teachers and heads that they have the Government's backing in maintaining good order and discipline."

-The Bill will also give heads new powers to heads to search pupils they suspect are carrying knives and guns.
+The Bill will give new powers to heads to search pupils they suspect are carrying knives and guns.